 Members are generally mandated sector or group representatives.
-Where members have not been given a mandate from their sector or interest group they will participate as individuals and are expected to convey ideas and
+Where members have not been given a mandate from their sector or interest group they will participate as individuals and are expected to convey ideas and perspectives from their wider networks.

-Councillors and council staff have particular statutory (and nonstatutory) responsibilities outside of the Mangere Catchment Group, but within the group they have the same rights and responsibilities as all other members.
+Councillors have particular statutory (and non-statutory) responsibilities outside of the Waitangi Catchment Group, but within the group they have the same rights and responsibilities as all other members.
 In addition to the particular knowledge, expertise and perspectives, they will represent the interests of the wider district and regional communities.

-To assist the Mangere Catchment Group to make satisfactory progress and build consensus, members are expected to attend all meetings.
+To assist the Waitangi Catchment Group to make satisfactory progress and build consensus, members are expected to attend all meetings.
 Substitutes are discouraged and must be approved by the Chair in advance.
-(If a meeting is missed, or if a substitute does participate, members will be expected to catch up and to resist the temptation to re-litigate matters that have been agreed in their absence.)
+(If a meeting is missed, or if a substitute does participate, members will be expected to catch up and avoid re-litigating matters that have been agreed in their absence.)